bruker-biosensors/minuit2.net/README.md

 > ROOT is licensed under the GNU Lesser General Public License v2.1 (LGPL v2.1).
 > Use or distribution of this library in combination with Minuit2 requires adherence to the LGPL terms.

+## NuGet Versions

+- [minuit2.net](https://www.nuget.org/packages/minuit2.net/) – The standard synchronous version.
+    Suitable for single-threaded applications or environments where deterministic execution is preferred.

+- [minuit2.net.openmp](https://www.nuget.org/packages/minuit2.net.openmp/) – A performance-enhanced variant that
+  leverages OpenMP-based multi-threading.
+Ideal for compute-intensive tasks that benefit from concurrent execution.

+Both packages share the same API and can be used interchangeably depending on your performance and threading requirements.

 ## Overview

 [Minuit2](https://root.cern.ch/doc/master/Minuit2Page.html) is a well-established nonlinear minimization C++ library that has been used in high-energy physics for decades.